MelnikovSergei/folder_sync/README.md

 #### Thanks in advance

 ##### P.S.
+Additionally, I’ve included a `sync_log` file as an an example of my struggle with application logic and log formatting, and it has also been added to `.gitignore` to avoid unnecessary commits.

 Also, take a look at my other project [test-run-monitor](https://github.com/MelnikovSergei/test-run-monitor).
 It’s a web application I built entirely by myself, including both frontend and backend.
 This project is an excellent fit for mentoring junior SDET and for learning how Docker works with applications and tests.
 The main idea behind the project is to run tests for each application run and collect the results in one place, providing a comprehensive report.
 It's a highly effective solution for staging environments, reducing release testing time by up to ~30%.